Why My Kid Won’t Be Getting These New Vaccines Anytime Soon

 I’ve sat through enough presentations at immunization conferences and committee meetings to appreciate the extensive amount of data that is collected and analyzed by hundreds of scientists and doctors as a vaccine makes it’s way through the various phases of clinical trials.

 I’ve become familiar with the elaborate process that leads to FDA approval, and I’ve witnessed discussions by the Advisory Committee on Immunization Practices (ACIP) when they’ve considered modifications or additions to the recommended vaccine schedule.
 By the time a new vaccine is ever recommended for my child, the vaccine has already been administered to thousands of people in clinical trials and the vaccine’s efficacy and potential adverse effects have already been well documented.
-In fact, many vaccines, are already being used in foreign countries for years prior to being approved here in the U.S. This provides a considerable amount of safety and efficacy data for us to analyze prior to U.S. licensure and recommendations.
+In fact, many vaccines, are already being used in foreign countries for years prior to being approved here in the U.S. This provides a considerable amount of safety and efficacy data for us to analyze prior to being licensed by the FDA and being recommended by the ACIP.

 With all the available data that is scrutinized by so many experts, I’m not concerned at all about the vaccine’s safety.
 What I am concerned about is how long it takes for the public to finally have access to these new vaccines after FDA approval and ACIP recommendation.